Chandrayaan programme: Vikram (Chandrayaan-3)

-Chandrayaan-3's Vikram lander had undergone major changes after its predecessor crash landed.
+Chandrayaan-3's Vikram lander had undergone major changes after its predecessor crash-landed.
 There were now four instead of five main engines that provided 800 N of thrust and had slew rate changing capabilities, unlike previously when the centrally mounted fifth engine lacked the capability.
 This enabled the lander to control the attitude and thrust during all phases of descent.
 The attitude correction rate was also increased from Chandrayaan-2's 10°/s to 25°/s with Chandrayaan-3.
-An additional laser Doppler velocimeter (LDV) was equipped that allowed attitude measurements in all three directions.
-The impact legs were made larger and stronger relative to Chandrayaan-2.
-The OHRC onboard Chandrayaan-2 enabled the mission to have an expanded landing site with 10 km2 landing area.
-The lander underwent several tests including a helicopter drop test that helped in improving the structural rigidity.
+An additional laser doppler velocimeter (LDV) was equipped that allowed attitude measurements in all three directions.
+The impact legs were made larger and stronger than those of Chandrayaan-2.
+The OHRC onboard Chandrayaan-2 enabled the mission to have an expanded landing site with a 10 km2 landing area.
+The lander underwent several tests, including a helicopter drop test that helped improve the structural rigidity.
 In the event of a failure during descent and landing, multiple contingency systems were added to improve the survivability chances of the lander.
-The landing region was unchanged from the previous mission, with the area of new site being expanded to 4x2.5 km from previous 500x500 m.
+The landing region was unchanged from the previous mission, with the area of the new site being expanded to 4x2.5 km from the previous 500x500 m.
 Other major changes in the new 'failure-based' approach included the removal of the fifth engine, an increase in fuel capacity, an increase in vertical velocity component, and other software changes.

-On 23 August 2023, the lander that had previously reduced its orbit to 25x134 km via de-orbit burns, began descending using all of its four engines after it reached near its Periselene at 30 km.
-Roughly after eleven minutes of powered descent, the lander maintained the altitude of 7.5 km for 10 seconds before changing its attitude to vertical position for the final vertical descent phase.
+On 23 August 2023, the lander that had previously reduced its orbit to 25x134 km via de-orbit burns, began descending using all four of its engines after it reached near its Periselene at 30 km.
+Roughly after eleven minutes of powered descent, the lander maintained the altitude of 7.5 km for 10 seconds before changing its attitude to a vertical position for the final vertical descent phase.
 It then used two of its four engines to slow its descent to 150 m and then hovered twice for about thirty seconds before touching down on the chosen optimal spot.

 On 3 September 2023, before putting Vikram to sleep mode, ISRO conducted a hop on the lunar surface by firing its engines that moved it 40 cm vertically as well as laterally before touching down again.
 The hop experiment proved to be the most significant test conducted by ISRO as the data would aid in future sample return missions under the programme.
 ISRO also attained a unique record of conducting its first vertical take-off and landing on an extraterrestrial surface before Earth; that was planned to be conducted under its Reusable technology demonstration programme.